Renoks-Dev/Discord_Bot_v14_Template/README.md

 ```

 ## Configurations
-Copy and rename .env-example to .env and fill out the values of your Discord Bot Application from the Discord Developers Portal.
+Copy and rename `.env-example` to `.env` and fill out the values of your Discord Bot Application from the Discord Developers Portal.

 > [!WARNING]
-> Never commit or share your values in .env with anyone that you don't trust or don't work with on the same bot.
+> Never commit or share your values in `.env` with anyone that you don't trust or don't work with on the same bot.

 ```
 {
   TOKEN=
   CLIENT_ID=
-  GUILD_ID=
+  GUILD_ID= (optional)
 }
 ```